xdanieldzd/N3DSCmbViewer/README.md

 N3DSCmbViewer
 =============

-A model viewer for The Legend of Zelda: Ocarina of Time 3D and Majora's Mask 3D, written in C#.
+An unfinished model viewer for The Legend of Zelda: Ocarina of Time 3D and Majora's Mask 3D, written in C#.

 Screenshots
 ===========